 Temperature Extremes Sensors, on the other hand, can also assist where a person is at risk of getting too cold, perhaps because they leave their doors and windows open or forget to put their heating on.

 They can also be helpful for those who experience extreme difficulties with their mobility and would need help to evacuate their home in the event of a fire.

-On sensing smoke, the Assistive Technology Smoke Detector emits an alarm within the property and automatically places a call through to the Support Centre via the Lifeline unit.
-The call displays in the Support Centre as a smoke alarm, so we are immediately aware that there could potentially be a fire in the property.
+On sensing smoke, the Assistive Technology Smoke Detector emits an alarm within the property and automatically places a call through to the call centre via the Lifeline unit.
+The call displays in the call centre as a smoke alarm, so the operator is immediately aware that there could potentially be a fire in the property.